grantcurell/projects/Setup VXRail/README.md

 ## Networking

-I followed [the vCenter Server Planning Guide](https://www.delltechnologies.com/resources/en-us/asset/technical-guides-support-information/products/converged-infrastructure/vxrail-vcenter-server-planning-guide.pdf) to set up the network.
+I followed [the VxRail Network Planning Guide](https://www.delltechnologies.com/it-it/collaterals/unauth/technical-guides-support-information/products/converged-infrastructure/h15300-vxrail-network-guide.pdf) to set up the network.

 **WARNING**: The discovery process for VxRail uses IPv6 multicast to discover itself.
 Dell switches come with MLD snooping globally enabled, but **do not** have the MLD querier enabled!
 This will cause the nodes to flap!
 Servers will discover themselves and then disappear.
 You must enable MLD snooping **and** the mld querier on the correct vlans with `interface vlan #` and then `ipv6 mld snooping querier`.